 Federation of Bosnia and Herzegovina (entity)

 Similar to the state-level, the entity F BiH has a two-housed parliament.
-The house of the people’s has 58 delegates elected from ten cantonal assemblies: 17 Bosniaks, 17 Croats, 17 Serbs and 7 other nationalities.
+The House of Peoples has 58 delegates elected from ten cantonal assemblies: 17 Bosniaks, 17 Croats, 17 Serbs and 7 other nationalities.
 Its role is to protect the ethnic interests of the represented ethnic groups.
 The House of Representatives has 98 members elected directly from election districts on open lists.
+The F BiH’s leader is a Prime Minister.

 Republic Srpska (entity)

-RS has a two-chamber parliament as well, consisting of the council of people’s and the national assembly.
-The council of people’s has the same responsibilities as the house of people’s in F BiH but has a different structure.
+RS has a two-chamber parliament as well, consisting of the Council of Peoples and the National Assembly.
+The Council of Peoples has the same responsibilities as the House of Peoples in F BiH, but has a different structure.
 There are four ethnic clubs: 8 Serbs, 8 Bosniaks, 8 Croats and 4 other elected municipal councils, due to the fact that there are no cantons in RS.
 The national assembly has 83 members elected for a four-year term, around three quarters elected in multi-seat constituencies and one quarter through compensatory lists.
+RS also has a prime minister, but other than F BiH also has a separate president.

 In addition there exists the district of Brcko which is a self-governing administrative unit, established as a neutral area under joint Serb, Croat and Bosniak authority.